Wrongful Death Claim Lawyer in Chattanooga, TN

 Money can’t bring your loved one back, but it can provide a sense of justice and give you and your family closure that allows you to heal and get your lives back to some degree of normalcy.
-The Chattanooga personal injury lawyers of The Davis Firm, LLC have represented many families in wrongful death claims and has helped them seek the compensation they deserve.
+The personal injury lawyers in Chattanooga at Davis Firm, LLC have represented many families in wrongful death claims and have helped them seek the compensation they deserve.

 Who Can File a Wrongful Death Lawsuit?

 In both Georgia and Tennessee, a deceased victim’s spouse is entitled to file a wrongful death claim.
 If the victim had no spouse, that right passes to the victim’s children, or if the victim had no children, to their next of kin.

 Alternatively, a wrongful death claim can be brought by the personal representative of the victim’s estate for the benefit of a surviving spouse or next of kin, particularly where there is no surviving spouse or child to bring the claim themselves

 Common Types of Wrongful Death Cases Our Law Firm Handles

 Wrongful death claims can arise from all kinds of negligence — intentional tort, premises liability, product liability, or toxic tort claims.
 Our law firm represents victims’ families in wrongful death claim arising from situations including, for example:

 - Motor vehicle accidents, including negligence, DUI, and vehicular manslaughter or homicide